RedisInsight/Tutorials/src/redis/working_with_sets.md

 Notice that the `SADD` command is variadic.

-`SREM` is used to remove members of a list.
+`SREM` is used to remove members of a set.
 It returns `1` if the member is in the set, or `0` if it is not.

 ```redis Remove set members
 SREM bike:1:addons "bell"